7 Reasons People Fail At Weight Loss

 Eating should be enjoyable, but when the love of food is used as a coping mechanism during times of stress or sadness, it can turn unhealthy.
 If you're an emotional eater, dealing with the underlying emotions that fuel compulsive eating is essential.
 Mindfulness meditation can help you become aware of the body's true needs.
 Observing your thoughts and emotions, instead of mistaking yourself for them, allows you to break the habitual cycle of emotional eating and make rational choices.

-3. Hating yourself
+3. Hating your body

 You can't heal a body you hate.
 I often see patients who aren't able to get healthy and lose weight because of years of self-loathing.
 Unconscious assumptions about yourself, that you are not worthy of love or good things, is a lie.
 When these false beliefs go unaddressed, even if you had the body you always wanted, it would never be enough.